SimLab: A Platform for Simulation-based Evaluation of Conversational Information Access Systems: Implementation and Deployment

 \paragraph{Monitoring and Logging} We utilize Grafana\footnote{\url{https://grafana.com}} and Prometheus\footnote{\url{https://prometheus.io}} to monitor metrics such as CPU usage, memory consumption, and job execution times.
 Prometheus scrapes time-series data from our cloud infrastructure, while Grafana provides real-time visualization and alerting mechanisms.
 These tools are chosen for their wide adoption in the industry and active community support.

-\paragraph{Cloud Provider} For the first version of SimLab, we selected the Google Cloud Platform (GCP) as our cloud provider.
-This decision was based on a preliminary cost analysis between Amazon Web Services (AWS), Microsoft Azure, and GCP that compares the pricing for the different resources required to operationalize SimLab (VMs, storage, networking, etc.); see Table~\ref{tab:costs}.
-Note that the costs can increase depending on the size of VM cluster, as well as the configuration chosen for the different resources.
-We acknowledge that a multi-cloud strategy could further reduce the costs, however, it increases the complexity in network configuration and service interoperability.
-Therefore, we leave it as a future work.
+\paragraph{Cloud Provider} For the first version of SimLab, we selected Google Cloud Platform (GCP) as our cloud provider.
+This decision was based on a preliminary cost analysis comparing pricing from three main providers for the different resources required to operationalize SimLab; see Table~\ref{tab:costs}.
+Note that the costs can increase depending on the size of the VM cluster and the configuration chosen for the different resources.
+We acknowledge that a multi-cloud strategy could further reduce the costs, yet, it also increases the complexity in network configuration and service interoperability.
+Therefore, we leave this for future work.